 To earn a Merit Badge at Camp, a Scout must complete the requirements of that badge.
-We will give him every opportunity to satisfy the requirements he needs.
+We give Scouts every opportunity to satisfy the requirements needed.
 Completing a Merit Badge certifies the Scout's knowledge.
 For example, signing off the application for First Aid Merit Badge implies a Scout knows how to splint a broken bone and can confidently do so in any situation.

 We recommend that the average Scout sign-up for 2 to 4 Merit Badges, depending on the individual.
-This should give him plenty of opportunities to earn the Merit Badge and take part in the other program offerings of the Camp.
+This should give the Scout plenty of opportunities to earn the Merit Badge and take part in the other program offerings of the Camp.

-Camp will provide and fill out ALL Blue Cards for Merit Badges started at Camp.
+Camp Staff will provide and fill out ALL Blue Cards for Merit Badges started at Camp.

 You should NOT fill out or bring your own Blue Cards for these Badges.
-If the Scout does not complete the requirements, the Scout will not receive the Merit Badge (see Partials Policy).
-The responsibility for completing those requirements lies solely with the Scout.
+If the Scout does not complete all requirements, the Scout will not receive the Merit Badge (see with the Scout.

+Partials Policy).
+The responsibility for completing those requirements lies solely